DrSebastianK/langchain-chainlit-docker-deployment/README.md

 - Chat with CSV App configured with `openai` API (Get API key from this [link](https://platform.openai.com/account/api-keys))
 - A QA Chatbot using LangChain and Chainlit
 - Containerize the app using Docker
-- Deployment on Google Cloud App Engine
+- Deployment on Google Cloud using [Cloud Run](https://cloud.google.com/sdk/gcloud/reference/run/deploy)

 This repo contains an `main.py` file which has a code for a chatbot implementation for having conversation with CSV file.